Does Window Tint Go On Inside Or Outside? (Full Guide)

 Professional automotive tinting ensures proper bonding of the film, clean edges, and reliable performance from your ceramic window tint or privacy window tint.
 Correct installation also helps maintain heat control, sun protection, and compliance with California window tint laws.

-At Xtreme Detailing USA, technicians install window film with climate-aware curing standards for long-term durability.
-If you’re considering tint, their team can guide you toward the right option for your vehicle.
+At Xtreme Detailing And Ceramic Coatings, technicians install window tinting services with climate-aware curing standards for long-term durability.
+If you’re considering tint, their team can guide you toward the right option for your vehicle, get in touch today!

 FAQs About Window Tinting